GWillS163/GWillS163.github.io/readme.md

-## Welcome to my Home

-### What is JunQingQing doing now?
+## What is GWillS doing now?

+### the introduce for some plan
-Actually， there are three sections, develop an Assignment submission site so that students can submit assignments as soon as possible correctly.
+Actually， there are three sections, develop an Assignment submission site so that students can submit assignments as soon as possible correctly. and learning for the IETLS test, and the spring technology.
->  Now, I'm using UML Diagram with my project, It seems to me, my new project that will be swift, maintainable, and more clear than ever by using the philosophy of software engineering on my project in all projects.
-I learned recently how to build a nice code construct and clear code style.
+ > Now, because I'm developing my project using UML Diagram auxiliarly, It seems to me, that the method will be more swift, maintainable, and clear than my all projects before.
+> Recently, I learned how to build a nice code construct and clear code style by using the philosophy of software engineering on my project.
+> at one day, I will develop fabulous software finally.
 Boom ~
 show my masterpiece！
 > ![draw a use case diagram](readme_md_files/70537820-f885-11ec-ac67-19c1ff404f65.jpeg?v=1&type=image)